 When it comes to your South Jersey roof, you want to get the longest use out of it as possible.
 Because, let’s face it, a new roof is expensive.
-Regular maintenance and inspections will go a long way in helping to detect and resolve minor problems before they turn into major, costly problems.
-Often times, minor problems can be easily remedied with some simple repairs.
-However, if minor problems are neglected, the problem will only worsen and lead to more issues down the line, and you will end up with an expensive and extensive roofing project on your hands.
+Regular maintenance and inspections will go a long way in helping to detect and resolve minor roof damage before they turn into major, costly problems.
+Often times, minor roof damage can be easily remedied with some simple repairs.
+However, if minor roof damage is neglected, the problem will only worsen and lead to more issues down the line, and you will end up with an expensive and extensive roofing project on your hands.

 Sometimes, locating a minor roof leak can be difficult.
 The nature of water allows it to freely flow away from the original source.
 Often the signs of water damage (ie: staining) appear in areas away from the actual leak source.
 Water can enter the roof through one point and run down to another point before it starts to soak into the ceiling.
 By the time you have noticed the signs of water damage and pinpoint the leak, you probably already have some significant water damage.
 The best practice, when it comes to your roof, is to learn to spot the signs of a potential roof problem so you can address it before it leads to a major leak.